 “We regularly soak in guilt and shame for all that we have, particularly if we come from a very privileged background and are going into groups with little or none of what we have.
 How many want you to no longer feel guilty?
 How could you now not begin feeling uncomfortable?”

-“Beyond Guilt Trips” begins at home and takes readers thru memories in which Taranath — both narrator and a relevant person in the telling — and college students and others are finding their manner thru that guilt.
+“Beyond Guilt Trips” begins at home and takes readers through memories in which Taranath — both narrator and a relevant person in the telling — and college students and others are finding their manner through that guilt.
 What happens at the aspect of the way of such emotions, she asks.
 “And what else may we discover?”

 Her recommendation?
 A mix of patience and humility.
-“You should stay in it to get thru it — that’s the first issue.
+“You should stay in it to get through it—that’s the first issue.
 We live in an extremely distracting time, and whenever there may be an uncomfortable feeling, we are quick to wipe it away, to transport it out of it.”

 Taranath added that these lessons are not the most effective for the journey.